 Even as the healthcare industry continues to improve and advance, there are still dozens of points in the process where healthcare providers can be negligent towards their patients.
-From improperly sanitized tools to carelessness during surgery, you may contract any number of infections when you visit the hospital or doctor’s office.
+From improperly sanitized tools to carelessness during surgery, you may contract any number of infections when you visit a hospital or doctor’s office.

 Here are a few of the most common causes of post-operative infections:

 - Unsanitary surgical tools